CONSERVATION

 EDUCATION

-Perhaps the most important thing we do - if we haven't convinced the community of the importance of the work we're doing, it will not be sustainable.
-We host info booths at community events, give presentations, lead workshops, nature walks, and watershed field days.
-And we're not just sharing interesting facts; we're leading folks to care about the watershed, the other individuals they share it with, and the impacts we all have on it and each other.
+Education is perhaps the most important thing we do.
+If we haven't engaged our community in the work of watershed restoration, the work we do will not be sustainable.
+We host info booths at community events, give presentations, and lead workshops, nature walks, and watershed field days.
+We're not just sharing interesting facts; we're encouraging folks to care about the watershed and the impacts we all have on it and each other.

 Upcoming Events